MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ![Physical server deployment](./media/add-storage/physical-server-deployment.png)

-### Resiliency
+## Resiliency

-DPM supports all the three resiliency types supported by Windows Storage spaces.
-To configure mirror or parity mode resiliency for tiered volume multiple SSDs are required along with HDDs.
+DPM supports all of the three resiliency types, supported by Windows Storage spaces.
+To configure Mirror or Parity mode resiliency for tiered volume, multiple SSDs are required along with HDDs.
 When you configure simple resiliency type using a single SSD option, there might be data loss if the SSD becomes unavailable.

 The below chart highlights some pros and cons of the three types of resiliency, supported by Windows Storage Spaces.